 “Mining Ether = Securing the network = verify computation.”

-It’s first important to understand that Ethereum is an entirely different beast than Bitcoin (currently the largest cryptocurrency by market capitalization as of September 2018), and as such, has its own respective token known as Ether, or ETH), and a different hashing algorithm, known as Ethash.
+It’s first important to understand that Ethereum is an entirely different beast than Bitcoin (currently the largest cryptocurrency by market capitalization), and as such, has its own respective token known as Ether, or ETH), and a different hashing algorithm, known as Ethash.

 Ethash, a modified version of Dagger-Hashimoto, necessitates the discovery and alteration of a once off or “nonce” input/value to the Proof-of-Work algorithm, which impacts the blockchain hash value for uniquely identifying data.
 Simply put, miners are using computational resources to essentially “guess” answers to a proffered puzzle until one gets it right and “wins.”
 On the Ethereum network, miners receive a directly proportional reward to their mining power, also known as hash rate.